IgorKuznietsov/Categories-manager/README.md

 The application provides an opportunity to create abstract 'categories' with hierarchical structure.
 The control buttons appear after a long press at the certain category.
 New categories can be added to the existing 'parent' one.
 A category can be renamed or removed.

-The application tested at the android cell phone with Expo app.
+The application created with create-react-native-app package and tested at the android cell phone with Expo app.

 P.S.: Being my FIRST application it contains a lot of crutches and non-patern stuffs.